solo-fsw/python-markers/README.md

 The library can also be imported into your conda environment.
 This method also uses pip install, but then from within the conda environment:

 1. Activate your conda environment
-    - For activation use: `source activate myenv`
+    - For activation use: `conda activate myenv`
 2. Ensure git and pip are installed in the conda environment
     - They can be installed with: `conda install git pip`
 3. Use pip to install the library in the conda environment